 - Cooperation: The Map of Facts is delivered to the relevant national authorities in the spirit of cooperation, with a request for activation of the rule of law.

 - National dialogue: If the relevant national authorities are unresponsive, we work with our Ambassadors and other stakeholders to first convince and, if necessary exert background pressure, on the authorities to act.

 - Accountability: If action is still not taken, the Wildlife Justice Commission will convene a Public Hearing during which the Map of Facts will be presented for review by the Accountability Panel.
 This is a measure of last resort aimed at shining a spotlight on the criminality and insufficient efforts to counter it by national authorities.

 - Decisions and recommendations: Based on the decisions and recommendations issued by the Accountability Panel, the Wildlife Justice Commission’s Ambassadors will seek to get the national authorities to take the required action.
 If necessary, the Ambassadors will find ways to leverage pressure.

 Almost all states have laws prohibiting wildlife crimes, as well as money laundering, tax evasion and corruption.
 The vast majority of states are signatories to international treaties on wildlife crimes.
 But unfortunately, this is not enough to tackle the problem.
 Clearly we needed a new way of thinking and acting faster and more decisively.

 Our investigations are evidence and intelligence driven.
 Other organisations prepare reports while we prepare case files (Map of Facts) that provide enough detail that they could be used directly by prosecutors to initiate investigation or prosecutions.
 We then engage in an extensive national dialogue process to convince - or if need be pressure - governments to enforce the law.
 If that still does not result in action, we have the possibility of presenting our evidence publicly during a Public Hearing before independent, impartial experts.
 The evidence is in an international peer setting, which makes it increasingly difficult for a country to ignore, and recommendations can be made about how the international community can help to activate justice.

-The Wildlife Justice Commission is an independent, not-for-profit organization/charitable foundation incorporated under Dutch law and operating globally.
+The Wildlife Justice Commission is an independent, not-for-profit organisation/charitable foundation incorporated under Dutch law and operating globally.